nogibjj/AfagR_individual_project2/README.md

 [![Build binary release](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/release.yml/badge.svg)](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/release.yml)
 [![Tests](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/tests.yml/badge.svg)](https://github.com/johncoogan53/Rust-SQLite-CLI/actions/workflows/tests.yml)

+Dependencies:
+clap = {version = "4.3.4" , features = ["derive"]}
+csv = "1.3.0"
+env_logger = "0.10.0"
+log = "0.4.20"
+rusqlite = "0.29.0"

+Dependencies can be installed by running 'cargo add <dependency>' in the command line or by updating the Cargo.toml file in your own project.
+The project can be run by executing the binary 'steam_cli' located in this repo.

 ![Alt text](Rust_SQLite_CLI.png)

 # Rust CLI Binary with SQLite

 This rust project implements SQLite queries through the rusqlite crate.
 This implementation is done in parallel with a previous python sqlite project so that the performance increase can be measured.
 The python project can be referenced at this repository link: https://github.com/johncoogan53/sqlite-lab_John-Coogan and metrics for its ouput will be shown below.
 This project also implements dynamic local database queries through the command line via the clap crate.
+The Rust binary for this project called 'steam_cli' can be downloaded from this repository.

 ## Project description
 This rust project uses video game sales data taken from kaggle in a similar fashion as the python project.
 It contains a lib.rs file which creates a rusqlite table, imports the csv data to the database, and queries that database.
 The main.rs file simply calls each of those lib functions while running a profiler for performance metrics.
 By implementing a query function as a command line tool, this project allows high performance CRUD operations to be dynamically conducted locally through rust and SQLite.